cablelabs/micronets-gw/micronets-gw-service/doc/testcases.md

     }
     ```

-* Creating a device with an address that's not part of the containing subnet:
+* Creating a device with an address that's not part of the containing micronet:

     ```
     curl -X POST -H "Content-Type: application/json" -d '{
-           "device": {
+           "micronet": {
-                "subnetId": "mocksubnet007",
+                "micronetId": "mockmicronet007",
                 "ipv4Network": {
                     "network": "192.168.1.0",
                     "mask": "255.255.255.0",